chigginss/Newsflash/README.md

 # About the Developer

-Cierra Higgins is located in the SF Bay Area.
-For more information, please see her LinkedIn
+Cierra Higgins is software engineer located in the SF bay area.